Andy Warrington: Coaching career

 Warrington completed the UEFA 'B' football coaching licence in 2013.

 It was announced in July 2015 that Andy had accepted the role of full-time Goalkeeping Coach at Grimsby Town in the National League.
 Manager Paul Hurst confirmed on Grimsby's 'Mariners World' on 16 July 2015, that Warrington would also be No 2 while youth Callum Bastock continues his rehabilitation from a knee cruciate ligament injury and deputise for first choice goalkeeper James McKeown.

 Grimsby having already won a play-off spot; Warrington played in the final game of the 2015–16 season against Tranmere Rovers.

-Warrington was a member of the squad that eventually gained promotion with Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off Final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
+Warrington was a member of the squad that eventually gained promotion with Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
 On 21 June 2018 Warrington left Grimsby.

 On 10 July 2018 Warrington joined Lincoln City.

 In December 2019, Warrington joined Rotherham United as goalkeeping coach.
+Warrington left Rotherham in September 2022.

+On 22 September 2022, Warrington was appointed goalkeeping coach at Derby County, working under head coach Paul Warne, as he did at Rotherham.
+Warne left Derby in February 2025, however Warrington stayed at the club as goalkeeping coach under new head coach John Eustace.
+Despite this, Warrington steeped down from his role at the club on 17 February 2025.

+On 30 March 2025, Warrington returned to Rotherham United as interim assistant manager, assisting Matt Hamshaw until the end of the season.